tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Inserting-and-Updating-Entities.md

 ---
 title: Inserting and updating entities (REST API) - Azure Storage
-description: To insert or update an entity, you include with the request an an OData ATOM or OData JSON entity that specifies the properties and data for the entity.
+description: To insert or update an entity, you include with the request an OData ATOM or OData JSON entity that specifies the properties and data for the entity.
 author: pemari-msft

 ms.date: 09/30/2019